Seb-geospatial/BlenderMapDEM/README.md

 ## 📦 Functions in this Module <a name = "functions"></a>
 Below you will find documentation surrounding the functions featured in this module, their parameters, and usage examples.

+The functions are roughly organized in the order they would most likely be used in, if you wish to find a specific function refer to the [table of contents](#contents)

 ### fetchDEM() <a name = "fetch"></a>
 ```Python
 fetchDEM(north_bound, south_bound, east_bound, west_bound, API_Key, output_dir, dataset = 'SRTMGL1')